-Feria de Abril (Seville Spring Fair) 30th April to 7th May
+Feria de Abril (Seville Spring Fair) 15th April to 22nd Abril

 The start of Spains ferias always beginning two weeks after Easter.
 A wonderful opening to Spanish Spring dating back to 1847.
 Set in the oldest feria ground in Andalusia.
 A colourful event with a parade of tradtional costumes, immaculately turned out horses and Flamenco in the streets.

 Feria del Caballo (Jerez Horse Fair) 5th to 12th May

 The most famous equestrian event of Andalusia bringing many to the Gonzalo Hontoria park.
 The Jerez region famous for its sherry, is also one of the most dense populations of Spanish horses throughout Spain.
 At the feria you will see some of the finest horses being shown at their best performing amongst the crowds.
 Aligning the streets are many “casitas” (private house/tent of varying size owned by family, groups of friends, or, associations inviting others to eat, drink and dance).
 This is unlike Seville which is mainly private.
 The history of the Jerez Feria dates back over 500 years to the commercial livestock fairs during the rign of Alfonso X. A very colourful event which once seen will never be forgotten.

 Pilgrimage of El Rocio 17th to 21st May